If I am the product, where’s my commercial?

 Stockpiling chillout I can access in the fraction of a migraine. 🧠

 Heck, sometimes technology works in favour of mental health.
 Maybe this is the only time.
 Perhaps you find success with meditation apps?
 Personally I can’t stand someone lecturing me.
-Having said that, Lemon Jelly do have a song called ‘Nervous Tension’ which is basically a meditation routine set to music.
+Having said that, Lemon Jelly do have a song called ‘Nervous Tension’ which is basically a self-help tape set to music.

 From my new years meanderings I see there’s a recently released The Art Of Meditation by Sigur Ros.
 Electronic dude Jon Hopkins put out a Meditations single in 2020 & Music For Psychedelic Therapy in 2021 (the latter is a bit rich for my blood).
 Meanwhile, my good friend Conrad Greenleaf released the ambient album Dreamtape last year – so it’s in the zeitgeist, surely.